+a.
+Skylark is an LLC, and Toby does not withdraw any funds from the company during the year.

+b.
+Skylark is an S corporation, and Toby does not withdraw any funds from the company during the year.
-- a.
-Skylark is an LLC, and Toby does not withdraw any funds from the company during the year. - b.
-Skylark is an S corporation, and Toby does not withdraw any funds from the company during the year. - c.
-Skylark is a regular (C) corporation, and Toby does not withdraw any funds from the company during the year.

-- A single-member LLC is taxed as a proprietorship.
+a.
+Skylark is an LLC, and Toby does not withdraw any funds from the company during the year. b.
+Skylark is an S corporation, and Toby does not withdraw any funds from the company during the year. c.
+Skylark is a regular (C) corporation, and Toby does not withdraw any funds from the company during the year. a.
+A single-member LLC is taxed as a proprietorship.
 Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation may apply to the LTCL depending on Toby's other capital gains and losses, if any. - Income, deductions, gains, and losses of an S corporation flow through to the shareholders.
+The capital loss limitation applies to the LTCL. b.
+Income, deductions, gains, and losses of an S corporation flow through to the shareholders.
 Separately stated items (e.g., LTCL and charitable contribution) retain their character at the shareholder level.
 Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation may apply to the LTCL.

-Shareholders of a regular (C) corporation report income from the corporation to the c. extent of dividends received.
+The capital loss limitation applies to the LTCL. c.
+Shareholders of a regular (C) corporation report income from the corporation to the extent of dividends received.
 Therefore, Toby does not report any of Skylark's operating profit, long-term capital loss, or charitable contribution on his individual return.
 [Skylark Company would report taxable income of \$165,000 (\$170,000 operating profit - \$5,000 charitable contribution) on its corporate return (Form 1120).
-The net capital loss of \$20,000 is not deductible in the current year; rather, the loss is carried back three years and forward five years (as STCL).]
+The net capital loss of \$20,000 is not deductible in the current year; rather, the loss is carried back three years and forward five years (as STCL).] to it Amber Company has \$100,000 in net income in 2013 before deducting any compensation or other payment is sole owner, Alfredo.

-POINTS: 1

-DIFFICULTY: Moderate

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Application

-OTHER: Time: 10 min.

-87. Amber Company has \$100,000 in net income in the current year before deducting any compensation or other payment to its sole owner, Alfredo.
 Assume that Alfredo is in the 33% marginal tax bracket.
-Discuss the tax aspects of each of the following independent situations.
-(Assume that any salaries are reasonable in amount and ignore any employment tax considerations.)
+Discuss the tax aspects of a of the following independent arrangements.
+(Assume that any salaries are reasonable in amount and ore any employment tax considerations.) a.
+Alfredo operates Amber Company as a proprietorship. b.
+Alfredo incorporates Amber Company and pays himself a salary of \$100.000 and no dividend.

-- a.
-Alfredo operates Amber Company as a proprietorship. - b.
-Alfredo incorporates Amber Company and pays himself no salary and no dividend. - c.
-Alfredo incorporates Amber Company and pays himself a \$50,000 salary and a dividend of \$42,500 (\$50,000 \$7,500 corporate income tax).
+Alfredo incorporates Amber Company and pays himself a \$50,000 salary and a dividend of \$42,500 (\$50,000 - \$7,500 corporate income b.

-ANSWER: a.
-Alfredo's tax on \$100,000 at 33% b.
 Amber's tax on \$100,000 at corporate rates \$22,250 c.
-Amber's tax on \$50,000 at corporate rates Alfredo's tax on \$42,500 dividend distributed at 15% Alfredo's tax on \$50,000 salary at 33% Total tax \$ 7,500 6,375 16,500 \$30,375 POINTS: 1 DIFFICULTY: Challenging LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-04 - LO: 2-04 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement KEYWORDS: Bloom's: Application OTHER: Time: 10 min.
+Amber's tax on \$50,000 at corporate rates \$ 7,500 Alfredo's tax on \$42,500 dividend distributed at 15% 6,375 Alfredo's tax on \$50,000 salary at 33% 16,500 Total tax \$30,37 5

-88. During the current year, Maroon Company had \$125,000 net income from operations.
+88. During the current year, Maroon Company had \$125,000 net profit from operations.
 Belinda, the sole owner of Maroon, is in the 33% marginal tax bracket.
 Determine the combined tax burden for Maroon and Belinda under the following independent situations.
 (Ignore any employment taxes.)